jyojay/MONU_Project_4/README.md

 ### Frontend

+- Integration of Streamlit for dynamic data handling
 - Interactive dashboard for user engagement and visualization
-- Integration of STREAMLIT for dynamic data handling
 - Use of Tableau for data visualization components and comprehensive analysis

 #### Streamlit Setup and Installation